 =========================================

 After having written all this, I came across some YouTube videos that I think you might enjoy – and maybe they better explain what I’ve been trying to say.
 Let me know.
 Start with first one.
-It’s all about ‘Bonjour.’
-But skip the part on dinner parties.
-You’ll be dining with us.
-You can do whatever you want – even hold a hamburger in your hands.
+While it repeats much of what I wrote at the beginning of this chapter, Gabriele adds a lot that I didn’t mention – such as inserting a pause after saying Bonjour – or not looking the other person in the eye when toasting will lead to years of bad sex.

 You may be able to click on some of the links to get them to work.
 With others, you may have to copy and paste.